Former Bellevue man nabbed in San Diego for cannabis, stock schemes

 He bought companies whose shares “were trading for pennies,” renamed them and then persuaded dozens of victims to invest millions of dollars, prosecutors say.

-Costello’s pitches to investors were rife with fabrication — not only about the finances of his holdings, but also about his own background, among them, that he had a Harvard MBA, was wounded during two tours in Iraq, and owned a private equity and hedge fund with $1 billion in assets under management.
+Costello’s pitches to investors were rife with fabrication — not only about the finances of his holdings, but also about his own background.
+These included that he had a Harvard MBA, was wounded during two tours in Iraq, and owned a private equity and hedge fund with $1 billion in assets under management.

 “None of that is true,” the U.S. Attorney’s Office noted Thursday.
 In all, 29 individuals invested directly in Costello’s companies and lost $6 million, prosecutors say.